Sharon-B/Recipe-Box/TESTING.md

 * If user submits the form with an empty field a message will be displayed on that field, indicating that it must be filled in.

+* If admin edits a recipe added by another user the original added by user is maintained.

 ### Edit Recipe/ Cancel Buttons:

 * Highlight on hover.